elliejeanclark/startup/notes.md

 ## The Console
 ### Viewing the File System
 - **pwd**  - shows you what directory you are in.
 - **ls** - shows what files are in the current directory. the `-la` addition shows you all files including hidden ones. the `-l` shows you premissions.
+The `-lh` will show you human readable information.
 ### Basic Commands
 * **echo** - Output the parameters of the command
 * **cd** - Change directory